bestmomo/laravel5-5-example/README.md

 ### Tests ###

-When you want to launch the tests first rollback the database :
+When you want to launch the tests refresh and populate the database :

-`php artisan migrate:rollback`

-Then migrate and seed :

-`php artisan migrate --seed`
+`php artisan migrate:fresh --seed`

+You must have default settings.

-You can then use PHPUnit
+You can then use Dusk.